hamstie/meanwell-bic2mqtt/README.md

 was forked from https://github.com/stcan/meanwell-can-control <br>

 Some new features:
- - possible to use cbic2200.py as a module
+ - possible to use cbic2200.py as a python module
  - can bus handling
-   - read write read check to decrease eeprom write cycles
+   - read-write-read check to decrease eeprom write cycles
-   - write read check to increase stability
+   - write-read check to increase stability
-   - can read failues will be raised a Timout or RuntimeExeption
+   - read failues will be raised a Timout or RuntimeExeption
- - disabling eeprom write access (not tested yet)
+ - disabling eeprom write access (not tested yet, no available firmware-version)
- - (todo) add mqtt-interface client

 Pre-Tested with the 24V Version BIC-2200-24-CAN<br>
 Please note: this tool is not yet complete and also not fully tested. <br>
 Do not use without monitoring the devices.

-**There is no error handling yet !!!**

 What is missing:
 - variables plausibility check